wfxr/minimap.vim/README.md

 | `g:minimap_width`      | `10`    | the width of the minimap window in characters      |
 | `g:minimap_highlight`  | `Title` | the color of the highlighting for current position |
 | `g:minimap_auto_start` | `0`     | if set minimap will show at startup                |

+### ❓ F.A.Q

+---
+#### Highlight and scroll are not working properly.

+Check the vim version you are using. [`minimap.vim` requires vim 8.1.1084+ or neovim 0.5.0+](https://github.com/wfxr/minimap.vim/issues/4).

+---
+### Integrated with diagnostics or git status plugins?

+Not implemented currently but it is possible.
+But I am a beginner in vim plugin.
+I don't known how to implement such features correctly and efficiently.
+Welcome to contribute!

 ### 📦 dependencies